Zoroastrian calendar: Parthian to Sassanid period

 In 224 CE, when the Babylonian calendar was replaced by the Zoroastrian, 1 Frawardin and the New Year celebration of Nawruz had drifted to 1 October.
 The older custom of counting regnal years from the monarch's coronation was reinstated.
-At this point the calendar was realigned with the seasons by delaying the epagemonai by eight months (so that they now preceded the start of the ninth month) and adjusting the dates of the gahanbar (farming festivals) accordingly.
+At this point the calendar was realigned with the seasons by delaying the epagomenal days by eight months (so that they now preceded the start of the ninth month) and adjusting the dates of the gahanbars (farming festivals) accordingly.

 This caused confusion, since the new year now fell five days earlier than before, and some people continued to observe the old date.
 After 46 years (226–272 CE), with 1 Frawardin now on 19 September, another calendar reform was implemented by Ardashir's grandson Hormazd I (272–273 CE).
 During the first years after implementation of the new Gatha days, the population had not universally adopted the new dates for religious festivals, resulting in "official" celebrations takings place five days earlier than popular celebrations.
 In later years the population had observed the Gatha days, but the original five day discrepancy persisted.
 Hormazd's reform was to link the popular and official observance dates to form continual six-day feasts.
 Nawruz was an exception: the first and the sixth days of the month were celebrated as different occasions.
 Lesser Nawruz was observed on 1 Frawardin.
 6 Frawardin became Greater Nawruz, a day of special festivity.
 Around the 10th century CE, the Greater Nawruz was associated with the return of the legendary king, Jamsed; in contemporary practice it is kept as the symbolic observance of Zoroaster's birthday, or Khordad Sal.

 Mary Boyce has argued that sometime between 399 CE and 518 CE the six-day festivals were compressed to five days.
 The major feasts, or gahambars, of contemporary Zoroastrian practice, are still kept as five-day observances today.